Oh, give me land, lots of land under starry skies above,

-But it is not only America, the land of the free and the Boogaloo Bois.
+But it is not only in the Land of the Free.
 England has its perennial and ageless Robin Hood – “age cannot wither nor custom stale” his infinite screen resurrections (there’s another on the way in 2021).
 And aren’t we still fascinated by those East End bully boys, the Kray Twins, DownUnder, the ghost of Ned Kelly haunts our ethos still, alongside those our famed and favoured bushrangers Captain Lightfoot and Ben Hall.

 But the fascination with the cowboy is much more than outlaw chic.
 It is a deep and colourful repository of folk memories and foundation myths where fact and fiction coexist.
 During the closing scenes of The Man Who Shot Liberty Valance, the journalist says: “This is the West, sir.
 When the legend becomes fact, print the legend”.
 And it was always thus.
-As German cultural scientist Ulrich Raulff’s captivating “micro-history” Farewell to the Horse, “Like love and the stock exchange, our historical memory is a motherland of wishful thinking, sacrificed to our faith and blind to known facts…This is why historical myths are so tenacious.
+As German cultural scientist Ulrich Raulff noted in his captivating Farewell to the Horse: “Like love and the stock exchange, our historical memory is a motherland of wishful thinking, sacrificed to our faith and blind to known fact s…This is why historical myths are so tenacious.
 It’s as though the truth even when it’s there for everyone to see, is powerless – it can’t lay a finger on the all powerful myth”.
 [See: The Twilight of the Equine Gods]

 The sad irony is that even as these songs, films and musicals were being created, the world of the cowboy was fast disappearing.
 Films such as The Wild Bunch and Butch Cassidy and The Sundance Kid saw its protagonists exit in a blaze of bloody glory.
 But the reality was more poignant: a slo-mo and allegorical lone rider heading into the sunset for one last time, an American archetype that is lost forever, as country singer Ed Bruce tells us in The Last Cowboy Song, the end of a hundred year waltz”, the video illustrated with a fine gallery of old photographs that recall Frederic Remington’s iconic paintings.